CartoDB/omnibus-cartodb/README.md

-template Omnibus project
+cartodb Omnibus project
 ========================
-This project creates full-stack platform-specific packages for `template`!
+This omnibus project has both a full-stack platform-specific package named `cartodb` **AND** individual services packages.

 Installation
 ------------